Vrekt/ArcNukkit/README.md

 - `arc.commands.debug` Allows a player to view debug information with each violation.
 - `arc.commands.timings` Allows a player to view check timings.
 - `arc.commands.violationhistory` Allows a player to view violation history of another player.
+- `arc.commands.summary` Allows a player to view basic information and violations of another player.

 *Bypass all checks*
 - `arc.bypass` Allows you to bypass all checks.